Clicky

 This is very true!

-But it’s also not that simple either.
+But it’s also not that simple, either.

 While you don’t want to get the electronics and the battery wet, things can be done to protect them.
-Many electric jet ski manufacturers will have protections in place to keep water away from the sensitive components.
+Many electric manufacturers will have protections in place to keep water away from the sensitive components.

 If the protections in place are anything like what Tesla does, we should be fine.

-The Downsides Of Electric Jet Skis
+The Downsides

 Distance

-An electric jet ski is not going to be for people who tour or go on long rides.
+A battery-powered watercraft is not going to be for people who tour or go on long rides.

 This is why I say their perfect for people who live on the lake and just want to get on and go.
 When you’re done, you just put it back on charge, so it’s ready for the next ride.